 The best ways to explore Mont-Saint-Michel

-The iconic Mont-Saint-Michel, just off the Normandy coast, is one of France’s most visited attractions and has been chosen as the start of the 2016 Tour de France.
+The iconic Mont-Saint-Michel, just off the Normandy coast, is one of France’s most visited attractions.
 We discover the best ways to explore this beautiful island

 1. Take a walk across the bay

 Take off your shoes, roll up your trouser legs and join a guide for the seven-kilometre walk across the bay from Le Bec d’Andaine at Genêts to Le Mont-Saint-Michel.
 The two-hour trek allows you to tackle the treacherous sands and currents much as the pilgrims of the past would have done, but with more detailed local knowledge to avoid the dangers.
-Walks range from simple there-and-back hikes (about 4.5 hours) to nocturnal or dawn excursions, and longer hikes with naturalist guides.
+Walks range from simple there-and-back hikes (about 5 hours including time on the island) to nocturnal or dawn excursions, and longer hikes with naturalist guides.

 3. Ride on horseback

-Explore the salt marshes, trot across towards the mount or – if you’re an experienced rider – cross the bay via Tombelaine on horseback.
+Explore the bay, trot across towards the mount or – if you’re an experienced rider – cross the bay via Tombelaine on horseback.

 4. Fly in a microlight